pranaovs/college-notes/Semester-1/CS1009-Cyber_Security_Essentials/notes.md

 Protects the entire network.
 It is a combination of hardware or software.
 Can be a stand alone device, a software or can be cloud based.

 Usually, both firewalls are used in a network.

+## Encryption

+There are two types of encryption.

+1. Asymmetric encryption
+2. Symmetric encryption

+### Symmetric encryption

+Symmetric encryption is a method to encrypt a message using a common password/passphrase.
+It is a common shared key used for encryption and decryption.

+### Asymmetric encryption

+Uses public-private key to encrypt messages.
+A keypair is generated and only the public key is shared.
+Other users use the public key to encrypt a message and send it to the owner.
+The encrypted message can be decrypted using the private key.
+One common encryption algorithm is RSA (Rivest-Shamir-Adleman).
+ECC (Elliptic-curve cryptography) is another asymmetric encryption algorithm.